alessandrorodi/tripbuilder/readme.md

 *  **URL Params**

-    `id` - the trip id to add the flight to.
+    None

 * **Data Params**

-    `fromAirport` - the airport to depart from `toAirport` - the airport to arrive at
+    `tripId` - the id of the trip to add the flight to `fromAirport` - the airport to depart from `toAirport` - the airport to arrive at